allenwang28/ray-tpu-setup/README.md

 ## Usage
 The `ray-tpu-setup` CLI supports two main commands:
-1. `create-image`: For creating a GCE image from a GCS bucket.
+1. `setup-disk`: For setting up a disk and/or GCE image from a GCS bucket.
 2. `setup`: For creating and setting up a Ray cluster on TPU pods.